Cort CR300 Review & Prices

 Cort CR300's switch options

 As a 6 strings, Solid Body guitar with HH configuration and Active pickups, we'd recommend it for genres like Hard Rock or similar.
 However, you can use almost any guitar for any genre.
-This is just the typical type of music for this kind of guitar.
+This is just the typical type of music for this particular one.

 Sound Score